ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 #### Varnish *(optional)*

-If you use Varnish, the recommended Varnish (4 or higher) VCL configuration can be found in the `doc/varnish` folder.
-See also the [Using Varnish](../guide/cache/.md#using-varnish) page.
+If you use Varnish, the recommended Varnish (4 or higher) VCL configuration can be found in the [Using Varnish](../guide/cache/symfony_reverse_proxy.md#use-varnish-or-fastly) page.

 #### Web server configuration